Limited Scope Representation In Kansas

 What kinds of questions should I be asking?

-You and your attorney should have a thorough discussion about all the aspects of your case and agree on your respective responsibilities.
+You and your attorney should have a thorough discussion about all the aspects of your case and agree on your respective duties.
 Among the issues you should discuss are:

 - Who will set a strategy?

-- Who will gather information?
-Who will prepare that information for the court?
+- Who will gather info?
+Who will prepare that info for the court?

 - Who will draft documents for the court?